 Once done, you can save your product, and your Facebook pixel and purchase event tracking is now saved into your product and funnels.

-ThriveCart will automatically handle your Facebook codes throughout this products funnel and report back to Facebook:
+ThriveCart will automatically handle your Facebook codes throughout the products funnel and report data back to Facebook:

 - PageView (default, loaded on each page in the funnel)